Crystal detector: Operation

 The contact between two dissimilar materials at the surface of the detector's semiconducting crystal forms a crude semiconductor diode, which acts as a rectifier, conducting electric current well in only one direction and resisting current flowing in the other direction.
 In a crystal radio, it was connected between the tuned circuit, which passed on the oscillating current induced in the antenna from the desired radio station, and the earphone.
 Its function was to act as a demodulator, rectifying the radio signal, converting it from alternating current to a pulsing direct current, to extract the audio signal (modulation) from the radio frequency carrier wave.
 An AM demodulator which works in this way, by rectifying the modulated carrier, is called an envelope detector.
 The audio frequency current produced by the detector passed through the earphone causing the earphone's diaphragm to vibrate, pushing on the air to create sound waves.
-The earphone was typically a piezoelectric crystal type, so sensitive that the radio receiver could operate without an electrical power supply, using only energy from the incident radio wave to drive the earphone directly, with no electronic amplification.
-This diagram shows a simplified explanation of how it works:

-(A) This graph shows the amplitude modulated radio signal from the receiver's tuned circuit, which is applied as a voltage across the detector's contacts.
-The rapid oscillations are the radio frequency carrier wave.
-The audio signal (the sound) is contained in the slow variations (modulation) of the size of the waves.
-If this signal were applied directly to the earphone, it could not be converted to sound, because the audio excursions are the same on both sides of the axis, averaging out to zero, which would result in no net motion of the earphone's diaphragm.